m-grohs/WebPlayer-UI-Remover/readme.md

 ### [LICENSE]()

 [^1]: There is no Published Version in any Web Store nor is it planned at this point in time.
-[^2]: On very rare occasions FF none persistance scripts like this one can fail to "wake up".
-Refresh the Browser if that happens.